Child Development Research, Insights, and Science Briefs to Your Inbox

 - Preventing the other parent from protecting the children against a new partner with a history of sexual or violent offences.

-The researchers also map common behaviors in parental alienation to behaviors common in intimate partner violence: aggression, coercive control, physical threats, exploitation of the victim’s secrets, lying about past events to modify parenting plans, stalking, and legal/administrative aggression.
+The researchers also map common behaviours in parental alienation to behaviours common in intimate partner violence: aggression, coercive control, physical threats, exploitation of the victim’s secrets, lying about past events to modify parenting plans, stalking, and legal/administrative aggression.
 As most alienating parents are the custodial parents, they can use the power of their situation to keep the victim living in fear of total cessation of contact with the child.

 In all cases, children are victims when they witness the abuse or are affected by it.

 Practitioners will intervene only when the severity of abuse reaches a certain threshold.
 This requires accurate and skilled diagnosis, which is made more difficult by the lack of systematic and empirical research on the causes of parental alienation.

 Severe parental alienation has obvious and immediate impacts on the child, but mild and moderate forms can also cause significant harm which can go on for many years.
 This harm goes beyond just the impacts of being exposed to conflict and parental pathology.

 Examples of negative impacts of parental alienation found in research include:

 - Low self-esteem.